Chapter 7. Using the command-line assistant to debug or troubleshoot system issues

 $ c -w 1 "what_is_this"

-• If you specify the number 2, that references the output from the second previous 2 commands.
+• If you specify the number 2, that references the output from the second-to-last command.
 This is also true for the additional numbers.

-• You can also specify a prompt to run with the command and ask “help me understand the output”, and reference the output with the error, so that the command my assistant understands that you are asking for more details on what is the error.
+• You can also specify a prompt to run with the command and ask "help me understand the output", and reference the output with the error, so that the command-line assistant understands that you are asking for more details on what the error is.

-The command-line assistant takes some time to process the request, and provide several possible solutions.
-In the example, you can use the suggestion to run the journalctl -xeu command, so that you can use sshd.service to check the log files.
+The command-line assistant processes the request and provides several possible solutions.
+In the example, you can use the suggestion to run the journalctl -xeu sshd.service command to check the log files.

 5. Ask the command-line assistant to generate a command on how to fix this typing error.